Marisa Howard-Karp, MS

 Give yourself room to breathe.

-Try not to jump right into action.
 It will feel like you need to do everything RIGHT NOW! to support your child.
 But in most cases, the diagnosis is not really an emergency.
-You have time to take a breath, and you probably really need one.

 Shift your perspective

-Recently, our team met Rob Hudson and his 21-year-old daughter Schuyler, who live in Northern Virginia.
+Recently, our team met Rob Hudson and his daughter Schuyler, who live in Northern Virginia.
 Hear what Rob has to say about the moment when 3-year-old Schuyler was diagnosed with polymicrogyria.

 Click to Read Transcript